North Carolina Domestic Crimes Defense Attorney

 Cases involving domestic crimes are frequently complex and extremely emotionally charged.
 If you receive a domestic crime charge of any kind, it is imperative that you contact a North Carolina criminal defense attorney right away.
 To effectively fight against charges that might result in a range of criminal penalties, a protective order, or both, you’ll need the help of an experienced Jacksonville domestic crimes lawyer.

 Under the representation of Aden Wilkie of the Wilkie Law Firm, you can rest assured knowing you will be given comprehensive legal assistance throughout the entire process while we work to preserve your rights and protect your future.
 What’s more, we will diligently fight for you by either working with the prosecution for a reduced sentence or disputing the prosecution’s evidence and narrative entirely.
-If you have been charged with a domestic crime, call the Wilkie Law Firm today for a free consultation at 910-333-9626.
+If you have been charged with a domestic crime, call the Wilkie Law Firm today for a consultation at 910-333-9626.